Porsche Cayman 981 GT4 Racing version

 |911 991 GT3||3.8B6||350||324||440||PDK 7-speed||3.3 sec.||3.5 sec.||7.5 sec.||11.4 sec.||196||315||1430||3153||111||245||7:30|

-As the 919 Hybrid was not made available for customer racing teams, the RS Spyder was the last mid-engined racing car that Porsche made for its customers.
-Until Cayman GT4 CS.
+As the 919 Hybrid was not made available for customer racing teams, the RS Spyder was the last mid-engined racing car that Porsche offered to its customers - until the 2016 Cayman GT4 CS.